ionic-team/capacitor/site/docs-md/guides/cicd.md

 > Live Deploy works well with iOS devices too, but iOS (via Xcode) requires [additional set up steps](https://ionicframework.com/docs/installation/ios).
 It's a bit easier to just "plug and play" with Android, hence it's usage here.

-If you're using the Ionic `tabs` starter app, open `tab1.page.html`, which will look similar to this:
+If you're using the Ionic `tabs` starter app, open the Tab 1 HTML file, which will look similar to this:

 ```html
 <ion-content>